 Theatre, live performance, museum collections, and street markets are integral parts of English cultural history; they also represent Britain’s international heritage.
 London theaters not only celebrate English history, culture and language, they also carry the banner of the English artistic imagination into the future.
 London’s museums make it one of the most visited cities in the world for the range of its collected artifacts and images.
 Outside the theater and museum doors, markets teem with life.
 From Borough Market, established in Roman times to those established in the nineteenth century, the farmers' markets, flea markets and antique markets present a unique juxtaposition with the established forms of representation and performance found in museums and theaters.
 We will glimpse at how theaters, markets and museums create a magical intersection of past with present and future, of art with life and politics, of cultural stasis with social change.
 We will question our own approaches to these sites of tourism, entertainment and consumption: what does it mean to perform a service vs. perform for entertainment?
 How do individuals and groups represent themselves in an effort to draw crowds, customers, audiences, and viewers?
-The goal of the course is to bring London “alive” in both the past and present, and to deepen participants' understanding of London, and the global marketplace the city itself both performs and represents.
+The goal of this study abroad program, offered in conjunction with the School for New Learning (SNL), is to bring London “alive” in both the past and present, and to deepen participants' understanding of London, and the global marketplace the city itself both performs and represents.

 EXTRACURRICULAR ACTIVITIES AND CULTURAL EVENTS